RedHatSatellite/sat6_scripts/README.md

 use of the config.yml definition is strongly recommended to avoid views being promoted into the wrong lifecycle stream.
 This is more likely to be an issue promoting views from the Library, as this is shared by all environments.

+The batch: parameter can be used to limit the number of content views that will be promoted at once, to aid in performance tuning.

 ```
 usage: promote_content_view.py [-h] -e ENV [-o ORG] [-a] [-d]